ivankelly/bookkeeper-tutorial/README.md

         ...
 ```

 The algorithm for reading also changes.
 Instead of iterating through all the ledgers in the list we only iterate through any ledger which is greater to or equal to the ledger of the last displayed entry.
-We also skip past the entry id of the last displayed entry when calling #readEntries.
+We also skip past the entry id of the last displayed entry when calling `readEntries()`.
 The only special case we need to handle is if the last displayed entry is the last entry of a ledger.
-In this case, we set nextEntry to zero, and skip to the next ledger.
+In this case, we set `nextEntry` to zero, and skip to the next ledger.

 Any time we do read an entry and display it, we update the last displayed entry to reflect this.